markrtak/Multimodal-AI-Chef-Agent-/README.md

 ### LangChain Agent

-The application uses a LangChain agent configured with OpenAI multimodal models to coordinate:
+The application uses a LangChain agent configured with the OpenRouter NVIDIA Nemotron Free model to coordinate:

 * Message handling
 * Context management